Snowmobile Trails

 ATV/UTV use is not permitted at this time.

 Expect poor, early season riding conditions.
 Use extreme caution when riding.
 There are areas with icy patches, thin base, very rough agricultural fields.
+Some signs may be snow and ice covered.
 Grooming operations will be taking place.
 Riders must yield to all groomers.
 Remember that riding on closed trails is trespassing.
 Please stay on the trail and respect the private landowners that allow snowmobiling on their property.

 Logging Activity